-Currently, PAFs are registered based on a “restrictions” basis: what services is the firm not able to provide, based on the education and experience of those in the firm.
-As an example, a firm may be “restricted from providing audit services,” since the CPAs in the firm do not have recent, related experience or the proper training in this area.
+Prior to October 1, 2017, PAFs were registered based on a “restrictions” basis: what services is the firm not able to provide, based on the education and experience of those in the firm.
+As an example, a firm may be “restricted from providing audit services,” since the CPAs in the firm do not have recent, related experience, education, or training in this area.

-With the new Varied Registration Model, PAFs will be registered based on an “approvals” basis: what areas of service the firm provides.
+With the new Varied Registration Model, PAFs are registered based on an “approvals” basis: what areas of service the firm provides.
 As an example, a firm may be registered as providing compilation, review, and other regulated services.